cameronSlupeiks/HackerRank/README.md

 ## Forking

-Feel free to modify my current solutions, I would love to see how you tackle the same problem!
+Feel free to modify my current solutions, I would love to see how you tackle these problems!
 However, you will need to create your own test cases.